 One of the greatest benefits of the TRX is its incredible ability to modify exercises for beginners or to challenge advanced exercisers.
 With almost every exercise on the TRX you can find a way to suit it to your personal needs.
 Here are a few ways to turn your Beginner’s TRX Workout into a more challenging workout as you get stronger and develop more stability.

 Simple Ways to Progress with the TRX:

 Adjust your feet position to wide, narrow, or even single leg

 The wider your feet position, the stronger and more stable base you will have.
-Making your feet more narrow or lifting one leg off the ground will challenge your balance and make your core work harder to keep you stable and prevent you from rotating.
-When you get to the point that you can raise one leg off the ground, you can also try different positions with your free leg to create even more instability.
+Making your feet more narrow or lifting one leg off the ground will challenge your balance and make your core work harder to keep you stable.
+When you get to the point that you can raise one leg off the ground, you can also try different positions with your free leg to create more instability.
 Some positions are: knee lifted, straight leg lifted in front, or leg lifted to the side.

 Adjust your body angle to change the resistance